-Effective November 24, 2016 the Company completed its corporate name change to Valens GroWorks Corp.
-The Canadian Securities Exchange listing of the Company's common shares is trading under the new name and trading symbol "VGW" following the issue of the CSE's bulletin to dealers.
-The Company's new CUSIP number will be 91913D106 and the new ISIN will be CA91913D1069.
-There is no change to the Company's share structure.
+On November 2, 2016 the Company completed the acquisition of VAL as described above, and on November 24, 2016 completed its corporate name change to Valens GroWorks Corp.
+The Canadian Securities Exchange listing of the Company's common shares commenced trading under the new name and trading symbol "VGW".

 On December 20, 2016 and January 11, 2017 the Company closed a two tranche non-brokered private placement of 2,153,190 units (the "Unit") at a price of \$0.65 per Unit for gross proceeds of \$683,074 and repayment of debt of \$716,500 (the "Offering").
 Each Unit consisted of one common share of the Company and one-half of a common share purchase warrant.
 Each warrant will entitle the holder thereof to purchase one common share at a price of \$1.15 for a period of 12 months from the closing of the Offering.
-The Company will be entitled to accelerate the expiry date of the warrants to the date that is 30 days following the date the Company issues a news release announcing that the closing price of the common shares on the CSE has been equal to or greater than \$1.65 for ten consecutive trading days after the statutory hold period to the expiry date.
-The net proceeds from the Offering will be used by the Company for security upgrades to the Company's R&D facility in Kelowna and general corporate purposes, including the partial repayment of related party loans and accrued payables.
+The net proceeds from the Offering were dedicated for security upgrades to the Company's R&D facility in Kelowna and general corporate purposes, including the partial repayment of related party loans and accrued payables.

-On January 13, 2017 the Company announced the completion, by the Regional Inspectorate of the Office of Controlled Substances of Health Canada, of their final inspection of VAL's 17,000 square foot R&D facility located in Kelowna, British Columbia.
-The inspection is the final stage required to achieve licensing under our application for a Controlled Drugs and Substances Dealer's License to enable the cultivation and processing of marijuana (such as creating extracts or derivatives) for the purpose of research, for processing manufacturing derivatives, and for transporting product to other locations (including related packaging, possession, sale, delivery and research activities).
+On January 13, 2017 the Company announced the completion, by the Regional Inspectorate of the Office of Controlled Substances of Health Canada, of their final inspection of VAL's 17,000 square foot R&D facility, the final stage required to achieve licensing under our application for a Controlled Drugs and Substances Dealer's License to enable the cultivation and processing of marijuana (such as creating extracts or derivatives) for the purpose of research, for processing manufacturing derivatives, and for transporting product to other locations (including related packaging, possession, sale, delivery and research activities).
 Final pre-inspection preparation included the installation of significant enhanced physical security measures, the establishment of specified record keeping procedures, and the engagement of a Qualified Person In Charge (QPIC).

 On February 9, 2017 the Company issued a convertible unsecured note (the "Note") to a non-arm's length lender, a company controlled by a director of the Company (the "Lender"), for an aggregate principal amount of \$500,000.
-THE CEO of the Company has personally guaranteed the prompt, punctual and full repayment of the Note when due.
+The CEO of the Company personally guaranteed the prompt, punctual and full repayment of the Note when due.
 The Lender has the option but not an obligation to exchange all or part of the Note and accrued interest (the "Option Exercise") into common shares of the Company under the same terms and conditions of, and as a participant in, an expected private placement funding the Company intends to undertake.
-The Note will mature in one year and bear interest at 10% per annum from the date the funds were advanced until the earlier of:
+The Note matures in one year and bears interest at 10% per annum.
+Note proceeds were dedicated for the purposes of meeting Company acquisition and expansion obligations and for general corporate purposes.